NTNU-CSIE-SA/previousExamSystem/README.md

 ## Setting up backend (environment variables)
 ### BACKEND_PORT
 - The port the backend server will run on.
+- In docker container, the port need to set to 5000, if you want to change the port, you will also need to change docker-compose.yml and rebuild the image.
 - Default: 5000

 ### UPLOAD_DIR
 - The directory where the uploaded files will be stored.
+- In docker container, the directory need to set to /uploads
 - Default: ./uploads

 ### VERIFIED_DIR
 - The directory where the verified files will be stored.
+- In docker container, the directory need to set to /verified
 - Default: ./verified

 ### ORIGIN_FILE_PATH
 - The directory where the watermark file's original files.
+- In docker container, the directory need to set to /origin
 - Default: ./origin

 ### TOKEN_EXPIRY_DAYS